pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324x9I_EVAL/Applications/FreeRTOS/FreeRTOS_Mutexes/readme.txt

 @par Application Description

-This directory contains a set of sources files that implement an application that uses mutexes with CMSIS RTOS API
+How to use mutexes with CMSIS RTOS API.

-This application creates three threads with different priorities, and access the same mutex.
+This application creates three threads, with different priorities, that access the same mutex, as described below:

 MutexHighPriorityThread() has the highest priority so executes first and grabs the mutex and sleeps for a short period to let the lower